 College Graduates: The National Association of Colleges and Employers posts the results of its quarterly salary survey of recent college graduates.

 Corporate Directors and Executives: The compensation of directors and top executive officers of public companies is listed in the company's Proxy Statement (Def 14A).
 If there won't be a proxy within 120 days of the end of the company's fiscal year, then the compensation information will be listed in the 10-K. (To get Proxies, see the Filings section of the Securities and Exchange Commission entry).
 Additional information may be provided in registration statements.
-The SEC compiles this information into an Executive Pay Finder.

 Forbes posts rankings of Top CEO compensation at the 500 largest U.S. companies back to 1997.

 The AFL-CIO's PayWatch database makes it easy to look up the total compensation paid to CEOs of public companies as figured by the SEC and the ALF-CIO.

 The Conference Board publishes reports on Director's Compensation, Top Executive Compensation, Top Executive Pay for Performance, etc.

 See also "Nonprofit Organizations," below.

 Lawyers - Corporate Counsel: There are a number of pricey compensation surveys for lawyers practicing in law firms including: